Business Procurement Definition

 Ethical sourcing policies typically encompass both green procurement practices and fair labor policies.

-By its nature, the procurement process lends itself to white collar crime and the rise in outsourcing has exacerbated the issue.
-In fact, according to the PwC Global Economic Crime Survey 2018 procurement fraud is one of the most commonly reported economic crime globally.
-The report states that 28% of organizations supplying professional services, 23% of technology businesses and 29% of businesses producing industrial products have experienced procurement fraud.
+By its nature, the procurement process lends itself to white-collar crime, and the rise in outsourcing has exacerbated the issue.
+In fact, according to the PwC Global Economic Crime and Fraud Survey 2018, procurement fraud is one of the most commonly reported economic crimes globally.
+The report states that 28% of organizations supplying professional services, 23% of technology businesses, and 29% of businesses producing industrial products have experienced procurement fraud.

 The survey also reveals a significant increase in the share of economic crime committed by internal actors (from 46% in 2016 to 52% in 2018) and a dramatic increase in the proportion of those crimes attributed to senior management (from 16% in 2016 to 24% in 2018).
 All told, internal actors were a third more likely than external actors to be the perpetrators of the most disruptive frauds.